 Dovecote Birdhouse Myth Expounded September 16 2014

 The dictionary defines dovecote as: A shelter with nest holes for domesticated pigeons, and as Large housing with multiple nesting sites that were used for shelter.
 The term dovecote actually comes from England, many moons ago when people raised and trained homing pigeons - thereby domesticating the birds who were housed together.

 Think about it, have you ever really seen a white dove in the wild?
 Chance are pretty slim, because these are domesticated birds wrongly used for release at weddings, funerals and other events.
 More commonly, it’s white homing pigeons who are released and trained to return home that are used for these affairs.
 They’re even banded with ID should they get lost!

-We find the saddest part is probably that once released, doves have no instinct to return anywhere and don’t fare so well once set free into blue skies.
-Their lack of basic instincts for survival in the wild, weather, predators and poor flying skills will like claim the bird’s life.

-Because they’re domesticated, meaning basically they’re pets.
+We find the saddest part is probably that once released, doves have no instinct to return anywhere and don’t fare so well once set free into open blue skies.
+Their lack of basic instincts for survival in the wild, weather, predators and poor flying skills will likely claim the bird’s life because they’re domesticated, meaning basically they’re pets.

 Some may find shelter around barns or other out buildings, but sadly most don’t make it.
-The doves we see in our own yards and at feeders are common mourning and ring-necked doves, and they absolutely won’t use your dovecote either.
+The doves we see in our own yards and at feeders are common mourning and ring-necked doves, and they won’t use your dovecote either.
 In fact, mourning doves are almost a bit goofy when it comes to choosing a location for nest building, picking some of the most precarious spots which may not be very secure or safe for nestlings.